UZBEKISTAN

 Uzbekistan and Kyrgyzstan in Joanna Lumley’s Footsteps: 2027

-Explore the Silk Road as Joanna Lumley did in her popular TV series.
-This ever-popular trip was designed by the series producer and Silk Road Adventures director, Antonia Bolingbroke-Kent, and provides a unique chance to follow in Joanna’s footsteps.
+Explore the Silk Road as Joanna Lumley did in her popular Silk Road TV series.
+This ever-popular trip was designed by one of the series’ producers and Silk Road Adventures director, Antonia Bolingbroke-Kent, and provides a unique chance to follow in Joanna’s esteemed footsteps.
 Our 2026 trip is now SOLD OUT.
 Please contact us to be added to the waiting-list for 2027.

 Departs: Late May, 2027 (dates TBC in early 2026)